 In order to get an intuitive understanding of how a normal distribution behaves when encountering a discontinuity, we will first limit our analysis to a scalar state space $x\in\R$ with piecewise constant dynamics $\dot x =f(x)$ of the form

 with $\bar f_1, \bar f_2 \in \R\setminus\{0\}$.
 If $\bar f_1$ and $\bar f_2$ have the same sign, this leads to a crossing of the discontinuity, whereas $\bar f_1 > 0$ and $\bar f_2 < 0 $ leads to the sliding mode.
-In the following we will first take a detailed look at how a normal distribution behaves when crossing the discontinuity, which is then followed by an approximate approach for propagating its first two moments.
+In the following we will take a detailed look at how normal distributions behave when propagated through such a system: first for an example with a crossing of the discontinuity, then for an example with a sliding mode.
+This is then followed by an approximate approach for propagating its first two moments.